Earl of Lichfield: Present peer

 Thomas William Robert Hugh Anson, 6th Earl of Lichfield (born 19 July 1978) is the son of the 5th Earl and his wife Lady Leonora Mary Grosvenor.
-Styled as Viscount Anson from birth, on 11 November 2005 he succeeded his father as Earl of Lichfield (U.K., 1831), Viscount Anson, of Shugborough (U.K., 1806), and Baron Soberton (U.K., 1806).
+Styled as Viscount Anson from birth, on 11 November 2005 he succeeded his father as Earl of Lichfield (UK, 1831), Viscount Anson, of Shugborough (UK, 1806), and Baron Soberton (UK, 1806).

 In December 2009, at Chelsea Register Office, Chelsea, London, he married Lady Henrietta Conyngham, daughter of Henry Conyngham, 8th Marquess Conyngham.
-They have two children:
+They have two children.